MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-sql-gui-int-listener.md

 - In the **Name** box, create a name for this new listener, then click **Next** twice, and then click **Finish**.
 Do not bring the listener or resource online at this point.

+>[AZURE.NOTE] The name for the new listener is the network name that applications will use to connect to databases in the SQL Server availability group.

 - Click the **Resources** tab, then expand the Client Access Point you just created.
-You will see the **IP Address** resource for each of the cluster networks in your cluster.
-If this is an Azure-only solution, you will only see one IP address resource.

-- Note the name of the IP address.
+Right-click the IP resource and click properties.
+Note the name of the IP address.
 You will use this name in the `$IPResourceName` variable in the PowerShell script.

 - Under **IP Address** click **Static IP Address** and set the static IP address to the same address that you used when you set the load balancer IP address on the Azure portal.
 Enable NetBIOS for this address and click **OK**.
 Repeat this step for each IP resource if your solution spans multiple Azure VNets.